aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 ## Components of a Neural Network flow

-To save myself from being confused I divided the whole process of a neural network training into 5 parts:
+To save myself from the confusion I divided the whole process of a neural network training into 5 parts:
 * Input Matrix
 * Weights, Bias and Activation funtions
 * Feedforward process
 * Loss Calculation
 * Updating the weights

+### Input Matrix

+The main idea of a neaural network is to be able to solve our problems.

 # H1 Heading